Lianxiali/lianxiali-github.io/_pages/cv.md

 ======
 * The University of North Carolina at Chapel Hill Sept.
 2023 – present

-Postdoctoral Research Associate Chapel Hill, NC
+## (2023.9 - present) Postdoctoral Research Associate,  UNC-Chapel Hill, Chapel Hill, NC

 * Developed computational fluid dynamics models of blood flow in experimental image-based models of arteriovenous fistulas using C++ and MPI under the open-source C++ library of OpenFOAM.